About The CCAC Educational Foundation

 Planned Giving

-Charitable gift planning allows you to support causes that matter to you into the far future.
+Planned giving lets you support causes you care about for years to come.
 With gift planning, you or your heirs may also receive substantial tax, estate planning and other financial benefits.
 The most common (and easiest) ways you can leave a legacy for CCAC are:

 These are the simplest of all planned gifts.
 You can choose to leave a fixed dollar amount or a certain percentage of your estate to the CCAC Educational Foundation to benefit the college.
-You can also designate the foundation to receive the residual amount after your estate allocations are fulfilled.
+You can also leave the foundation any remaining funds after your other estate gifts are distributed.
 No gift is too small, and every gift is appreciated.
-Your gift to CCAC will prolong both your legacy and CCAC's legacy.
-If you are considering remembering CCAC in your will, now is the time to plan with your attorney and a representative of the foundation.
+Your gift will preserve yours and CCAC’s legacies.
+If you are considering remembering CCAC in your will, now is the time to plan with your attorney and a representative of the foundation. -

 CCAC Educational Foundation Staff